csc-training/fortran-introduction/slides/06_Further_useful_features.md

 # Executing commands

-- Invoking external programs from within a program would be useful occasionally
+- Invoking external programs from within a program may be useful occasionally
     - No source nor library API available for a useful program
     - Perl/Python/etc parsing scripts